Private dental charges aren’t cheap in the UK, and it can be difficult to know if you're paying a fair price for your treatment.

 With the NHS the main filling material is amalgam.
 However, if it is deemed medically beneficial, white fillings are available.

 If you choose to go privately you will be given the choice of which type of filling you would like.
-The dentist prices for fillings in the UK is roughly £40-£250 depending on the choice of filling, which tooth needs filling and dental practice.
+The dentist prices for fillings in the UK is roughly £40-£250 depending on the choice of filling, which tooth needs filling, and the dental practice.

 Emergency dentist costs